ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 ## The evolution of Tailwind

-Adam Wathan, the creator of Tailwind, explains what made him prefer utility-first classes over content-component classes in his article [<cite>CSS Utility Classes and "Separation of Concerns"</cite>](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)^[[<cite>CSS Utility Classes and "Separation of Concerns"</cite>](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)], dating back to the year 2017.
+Adam Wathan, the creator of Tailwind, explains what made him prefer utility classes over specialized content-component classes in his article [<cite>CSS Utility Classes and "Separation of Concerns"</cite>](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)^[[<cite>CSS Utility Classes and "Separation of Concerns"</cite>](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)], dating back to the year 2017.
 In that text, Adam describes, how his way of developing web pages evolved:

 **Phase 1: Write semantic HTML that is not concerned with styling decisions.** Let the CSS follow the HTML structure.
 This leads to CSS being tightly coupled to the HTML, even becoming a mirror of the HTML structure.
 It might happen that only a single CSS class representing a component will be assigned to the HTML.
 Adam doesn´t explain in his article why that could be a problem.
 A typical CSS during that phase looks like: